archiecobbs/linode-apiv4-java/README.md

 This is a Java library for using Linode's version 4 API.

-There are two sub-modules.
+**linode-apiv4-java-model** is the central sub-module defining Java model classes ready for JSON (de)serialization using [Jackson](https://github.com/FasterXML/jackson).

-The **linode-apiv4-java-model** module defines Java model classes ready for JSON (de)serialization using [Jackson](https://github.com/FasterXML/jackson).
+The **linode-apiv4-java-spring** sub-module utilitize some [Spring Framework](https://spring.io/) functionality to provide a convenient API for performing Linode REST API queries over HTTPS.

-The **linode-apiv4-java-spring** module is for projects using [Spring Framework](https://spring.io/), providing a convenient setup for performing Linode REST API queries over HTTPS.
+The **linode-apiv4-java-workers** sub-module add to that, implemeting a basic "worker pool" service.

 ### Status